These are the testimonies from the members, parents, and volunteer of STRYKE

 Best.
 Decision.
 Ever.

 I was granted a spot on the STRYKE marimba line for the 2008 season (with that cool ass woodblock solo) and I never looked back.
 Karpinski and Raymond taught me so much that year, and I also learned Scott wasn't THAT crazy.
 Paige even opened up their home to long-distance travelers like myself and those sleepovers were sometimes what made long rehearsal days that much better!
 2008 was also the year I met my best friend Alexander.
-This group, after performing a phenomenal show, received 3rd place in World Championships- the best STRYKE had ever done at the time.
-It still brings tears to my eyes thinking about it....like, how did I get here? how could I be so lucky? what if I hadn't met these incredible people?!
+This group, after performing a phenomenal show, received the Bronze Medal with 3rd place in World Championships- the best STRYKE had ever done at the time.
+It still brings tears to my eyes thinking about it....like, how did I get here?
+How could I be so lucky?
+What if I hadn't met these incredible people?!

 2009 brought a new influx of talented members and staff.
 David Yunis showed up and even though we had our fair share of beating up on him (he loved every second of it), he turned us into an incredible ensemble, and it has only kept growing from there.
 It was also this year that I met this crazy head named Delisa.
 I still like to call her my friend too.

 2010 brought incredible opportunities- we performed at the Pro Bowl AND Super Bowl.
-We had our whole show completed early, and our hard work paid off, earning 2nd place in Dayton.
+We had our whole show completed early, and our hard work paid off, earning the Silver Medal with 2nd place at the World Championships in Dayton.

-As the next few seasons progressed, the feeling of family, dedication, and passion, only continued to grow stronger and stronger, medalling again in 2011.
+As the next few seasons progressed, the feeling of family, dedication, and passion, only continued to grow stronger and stronger, getting another Silver Medal in 2011.
 We were determined to put South Florida on the map for WGI and we were bumped up to World Class in 2012.
 There were so many hot and cold emotions, but once we were there, performing our hearts out, dancing in the confetti, AND not being dead last- it was confirmed.
-We had made it - We built this - and We succeeded.
+We had made it - WE built this - and WE succeeded.
 There are no words to describe the rush of how excited we were, and still are.

 2013 was my age-out year, and as much as a lot of us hated the outcome of that season, I couldn't be more proud to have performed an incredible show surrounded by all of my friends that had now become family.
 I wouldn't change it for the world.